Phase I: Planning Grants

 - A workforce planning analysis

-We will post our public meeting schedule once confirmed.
-Please send an email to RA-EP-CPRG@pa.gov with questions about the program.
+Please email RA-EP-CPRG@pa.gov with questions about the program.

 Phase II: Implementation Grants